-Fundraising is a way of life for most high schools.
-Be it the Freshman or Senior class, Booster Club, sports teams, the high school band, arts or civic clubs or other group, it seems like everyone needs to raise money to support their school efforts.
-Sometimes finding fundraising ideas for high schools and their community can be tough.
-Getting creative when it comes to fundraisers for your high school is key!
-We've gathered 25 fundraising ideas for high schools in one place to get your idea machine revved up and ready to go to raise vital funds in keeping your standards for education high.
+Fundraising is a way of life for most high school students.
+Be it the Freshman or Senior class, Booster Club or individual sports teams, the high school marching band, arts or civic clubs or other group, it seems like everyone needs to raise money to support their school efforts.
+Sometimes finding unique fundraising ideas for high schools can be tough.
+Yet getting creative when it comes to fundraisers for your high school group is key.
+Set your group apart and create a signature event that will help you raise more money.
+We’ve gathered 25 great high school fundraising ideas in one place to get your idea machine revved up and ready to go.
+So let’s get started.

 - Dress Down Days – Are you a school of which students are required to wear a uniform each and every day?
 Holding a Dress Down Day each quarter can go a long way.
 If a student wants to wear their favorite jeans or team jersey to school they need to pay $5 on a specific day, and you’ve just raised a great amount of money for your school.